purpleladydragons/purpleladydragons.github.io/_posts/2022-05-22-RSA-Cryptography.md

 Clearly, if we chose something trivial for N like 15, then an eavesdropper would very immediately be able to break our code.
 So how do we choose a good N?
 Well, it should be big.
 Factoring a number grows (TODO) exponentionally in the number of bits of the number (TODO exponential over bits doesn't that just mean exp(log) which is linear?)
 The hardest numbers to factor are those that are "semiprime".
+(TODO why can't N be prime itself?)
 Semiprime means that a number is a product of two primes.
 (TODO why isn't three primes even harder?)
 Why are these the hardest?
 Well what's the alternative?
 All numbers factor into primes ultimately.
 A number close to N might have many more prime factors.
 This necessarily means the factors are smaller, and possibly repeated.